RobertBeckebans/RBDOOM-3-BFG/README.md

 - Some lights cause shadow acne with shadow mapping
 - Some shadows might almost disappear due to the shadow filtering

+Also keep in mind following things:

+- HDR does not work with old-school stencil shadows

+- MSAA anti-aliasing modes don't work with HDR: Use SMAA

 ___________________________________________________